learnk8s/learnk8s.io/src/bsk201909/secrets.md

 If a hacker can retrieve one of these secrets, they could connect to your database without you even noticing it.

-It's important to ensure that those secrets are stored as securely as possible.
+It's crucial to ensure that those secrets are stored as securely as possible.

 Let's recap on how secrets work in Kubernetes.

-Secrets are objects that contain key-value pairs, and some metadata.
+Secrets are objects that contain key-value pairs and some metadata.

 Secrets are similar to ConfigMaps and share the same limitations (1MB in size — as an example).

-The main differences are the security protections added by Kubernetes teams to secrets.
+The main differences are the security protections added to Secrets.

-This is how a secret looks like in a YAML representation:
+This is how a secret looks like in the YAML representation:

 ```yaml|title=secret.yaml
 apiVersion: v1